-To teach maths well, teachers need to assess pupils' prior intervention strategy for pupils in KS3. knowledge and understanding effectively, employ manipulatives and representations, teach problem solving strategies, and help pupils to develop more complex mental models: Continued development KS2 KS3 Maths Guidance 2017.pdf and training for the Success @ Arithmetic (educationendowmentfoundation.org.uk) programme to enhance The Success@ Arithmetic intervention programme has run the use of manipulatives successfully at BVGA for 3 years with positive outcomes as well in the classroom and in as being used and endorsed by other local schools.
-The principle Numeracy intervention of the use of manipulatives to increase pupil's numeracy skill and Staff CPD to support understanding of number has been promoted by the NCTM and effective delivery. providers such as White Rose Maths.
-The numeracy intervention teacher and numeracy TAs have on going CPD in the effective use of manipulatives in the classroom and for intervention.
+To teach maths well, teachers need to assess pupils' prior knowledge and understanding effectively, employ manipulatives and representations, teach problem solving strategies, and help pupils to develop more complex mental models:

+KS2 KS3 Maths Guidance 2017.pdf (educationendowmentfoundation.org.uk)

+The Success@ Arithmetic intervention programme has run successfully for 3 years with positive outcomes as well as being used and endorsed by other local schools.
+The principle of the use of manipulatives to increase pupil's numeracy skills and understanding of number has been promoted by the NCTM and providers such as White Rose Maths.
+The numeracy intervention teacher and numeracy TAs have ongoing CPD in the effective use of manipulatives in the classroom and for intervention.